lagdo/dbadmin-app/README.md

 ## User management and authentication

-Unlike other database management tools, Jaxon DbAdmin does not use the database servers credentials to authenticate the application users.
+Unlike other database management tools, Jaxon DbAdmin does not use the database server credentials to authenticate the application users.

-The user authentication is a separate process, which here is provided by the [Laravel framework](https://laravel.com/docs/12.x/authentication).
+The user authentication is a separate process, which in this case is provided by the [Laravel framework](https://laravel.com/docs/12.x/authentication).

-By default, the user accounts and credentials are stored in the application database (different from the managed databases), and by default a fresh Laravel installation will create and migrate an SQLite database located in the `database/database.sqlite`.
+By default, the user accounts and credentials are stored in the application database (different from the managed databases), and by default a fresh Laravel installation will create and migrate an SQLite database located in the `database/database.sqlite` file.
 The application database can be changed in the [Laravel database configuration](https://laravel.com/docs/12.x/database).

-Jaxon DbAdmin provides a CLI command to create user accounts.
+Jaxon DbAdmin provides a CLI command to create user accounts in its database.
 It is executed from the application install dir.

 ```bash